QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

-Meow there, this site is currently under reconstruction!
+Hi there, this site is currently under reconstruction!
 I'm Karishma, a sophomore CS and Math student at Queen's University, Canada, and a previous SDE intern at [BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.

 You can ping me at karishma.daga@queensu.ca or peep my